djoksimo/WatHaus.AI/README.md

 # WatRes

-**Web application that determines the best student housing option for University of Waterloo based on a person's preferences**
+**Web application that determines the best student housing option for University of Waterloo students based on a person's preferences**

 **Data was collected via Google Forms with over 100 entries on students' experiences with their housing near campus**